payne911/SR-ResCNN-Keras/README.md

 Notes to self.

 ```
-[-] Train new model adapting layer-names (of "model.py") with "generator.py" (def __extract_yield)
-          new model should also try out the "Conv2DTranspose"
+[-] Train new model should also try out the "Conv2DTranspose"
 [-] Integrate random size-reduction algorithms for the training-set generation
 [-] Integrate `requirements.txt` (https://stackoverflow.com/questions/7225900/how-to-install-packages-using-pip-according-to-the-requirements-txt-file-from-a)
 [-] Subtract mean of images during training?